-Whereas at university they had the opportunity to spread their cognitive wings and deal with things at a conceptual level (as expected at higher levels of the AQF), the Certificate IV limits thought to more concrete situations.
-The very nature of the VET system that the Cert IV TAE is largely about is also somewhat concrete in nature, and so the free-thinking of higher education is replaced by a more constrained process of thinking within the Cert IV TAE.
+Whereas at University they had the opportunity to spread their cognitive wings and deal with things at a conceptual level (as expected at higher levels of the AQF), the Certificate IV limits thought to more concrete situations.
+The very nature of the VET system that the Certificate IV TAE is largely about is also somewhat concrete in nature, and so the free-thinking of higher education is replaced by a more constrained process of thinking within the Certificate IV TAE.

 It is not necessarily harder, but for those who do not expect it, it can be different.
 And those differences can cause frustration and disappointment.

 Painful Truth #2.
 The Cert IV TAE is repetitive.